 Long-term residence permits are granted to foreigners who have lived and stayed in Turkey on many short-term residence permits.
-After living 8 years in Turkey, you can apply for permanent residency, which will allow you to live in the country indefinitely.
+After living 8 years in Turkey, you can apply for permanent residency, allowing you to live there indefinitely.

 However, some conditions are sought to be eligible to apply for a long-term residence permit.
 These are: